Ali Mohammad (Afghan politician)

-For people named Ali Mohammad, see Ali Mohamed (disambiguation)Hajji Ali Mohammad is a politician representing Logar Province in the Wolesi Jirga, the lower house of Afghanistan's national legislature.
+Hajji Ali Mohammad is a politician representing Logar Province in the Wolesi Jirga, the lower house of Afghanistan's national legislature.

 According to a report prepared by the Program for Culture and Conflict Studies at the Naval Postgraduate School, Ali Mohammed sat on the Communications Committee.
-They reported he might be politically affiliated with Yunus Qanuni, the speaker of the House, in addition to being a member of the Hezbi Islami.Pajhwok Afghan News reported on February 25, 2012, that Ali Mohammad's son Khalid had been kidnapped.
+They reported he might be politically affiliated with Yunus Qanuni, the speaker of the House, in addition to being a member of the Hezbi Islami.

+Pajhwok Afghan News reported on February 25, 2012, that Ali Mohammad's son Khalid had been kidnapped.

 The identity or affiliation of the kidnappers was unknown.